maneetxebia/xlr-xldeploy-plugin/README.md

   * `throwOnFail` - Boolean - If True, a False return will Fail the task rather than just returning False.
   * `response` - Return value of the CI described in the format requested

-+ Get All Versions
++ Get All Versions - Deprecated
   * `server` - Server to query
   * `username` - Override username
   * `password` - Override password
   * `applicationId` - ID of the application to query for all package versions
   * `packageId` - Return value with the all package IDs of the application (**NOTE:** this needs to be a variable of the *list* type, and needs to be defined beforehand)

-+ Get Latest Version
++ Get Latest Version - Deprecated
   * `server` - Server to query
   * `username` - Override username
   * `password` - Override password